 package com.mycompany.mypackage; ...

 must be located in the following directory: [mySourceDirectory]/com/mycompany/mypackage/MyClass.java.
-Otherwise you would get such an error while running your analysis:
+Otherwise you would get an error like below while running your analysis:

 Exception in thread "main" org.sonar.batch.bootstrapper.BootstrapException: org.sonar.squid.api.AnalysisException: Got an exception - org.sonar.squid.api.AnalysisException: The source directory does not correspond to the package declaration com.mycompany.mypackage, file : ..\src\MyClass.java ...

 The default code coverage engine for unit tests can be set in Settings > General Settings > Java > Code coverage plugin property.

-To deal with unit tests and code coverage for Java project in Sonar, see Code Coverage by Unit Tests for Java Project tutorial.
+To deal with unit tests and code coverage, see Code Coverage by Unit Tests for Java Project tutorial.